Kaniwani/kw-backend/README.md

 5. Move the **secrets.py** file into the same directory as the **settings.py** file.
 6. Fire up pycharm and open the parent KW directory.
 7. After a bit, there should be a prompt to install a list of requirements, hit yes and let the installation go.
 It'll give you a popup when it is done.
+7b.
+If this doesn't happen, and you know your way around the terminal, try *pip install -r requirements.txt*
 8. Delete the db.sqlite3 file
 9. hit Ctrl + alt + r .
 This will open up a manage.py command window.
 10. execute the command **makemigrations**